hadeelhhawajreh/read-notes201/class-05.md

 surrounding text with the bottom of the image.

+ There are three rules to remember when you are creating images for your website which are summarized below.
+We go into greater detail on each topic over the next nine pages

+1. Save images in
+the right format
+2. Save images at
+the right size
+3. Use the correct
+resolution

 The properties that allow you to control the appearance of text can be split into two groups:

 ● Those that directly affect the font and its appearance (including the typeface, whether it is regular, bold or italic, and the size of the text)